Last updated: 27 Mar 2021 | Reading time: 3 minutes

-Samsung Notes is one of the apps which gets forgotten every time a user turns on their new Samsung device.
-But even many people do not use them, Samsung Notes is powerful and offers some excellent features.
-Google Keep also called Keep Notes is a simple and straightforward app to take notes on the go.
+Samsung Notes is one of the great note-taking apps.
+Samsung brings new features on every new flagship release.
+Google Keep, also called Keep Notes, is a simple and straightforward app.
 How do both differ?
 The blog post explores both and covers Samsung Notes vs. Google Keep.

 Table of contents